opengisch/QgisModelBaker/docs/user_guide/import_workflow.md

 ![baked project](../assets/generated_project.png)

-### TID (OID) Values
+### OID Values

 Often the models definition requires cross-system unique identificators.
-So called OIDs or TIDs, what are represented in the physical database as the `t_ili_tid` column.
+So called OIDs, what are represented in the physical database as the `t_ili_tid` column.
 Find a clear definition and more details about them in the [corresponding chapter](../../background_info/oid_tid_generator).

 On creating a QGIS Project with Model Baker, there are preset default value expression generated for the `t_ili_tid` field on the attribute form.
 But often those default value expressions need to be edited by the user (like e.g. the prefix in the `STANDARDOID`).